filamentphp/filament/packages/panels/docs/10-tenancy.md

 ```

 In this example, users belong to many teams, so there is a `teams()` relationship.
 The `getTenants()` method returns the teams that the user belongs to.
 Filament uses this to list the tenants that the user has access to.

+When an authenticated user visits a multi-tenant panel and the user model does not implement the `HasTenants` contract, a `NonTenantModelException` exception is thrown.
+The contract has a `canAccessTenant` method that should return a boolean.
+If a tenant user visits a panel and access is denied, a `TenantAuthorizationException` exception is thrown.

 You'll also want users to be able to [register new teams](#adding-a-tenant-registration-page).